aCertainProgrammer/UnnamedDraftingTool/MANUAL.md

 Currently you are given the option to customize the following:

+### Use fearless mode
+If enabled, disables champions that were picked or banned in the previous draft

+Note that this removes invalid champions from already saved drafts - this is irreversible

 ### Make new drafts blank
-If enabled, makes the new drafts blank when creating them If disabled, the current draft is copied into the newly created draft Note that the existing drafts will not be overriden
+If enabled, makes the new drafts blank when creating them

+If disabled, the current draft is copied into the newly created draft

+Note that the existing drafts will not be overriden, also this setting will not work when fearless mode is active

 ### Color champion borders
 This colors the borders of the champions depending on which team they belong to: